KordingLab/awesome-computational-primatology/README.md

 # Awesome Computational Primatology
 This repository contains the corpus of projects at the intersection of deep learning and **non-human** primatology (and occasionally other animals) since around the time AlexNet was published (~2012).
-This repo is not intended for papers in which these tools were used for biomedical research; rather, it is for papers that provide novel applications or methods in computational primatology.
+This repo is intended for papers that provide novel approaches or applications in computational primatology.

 Quick breakdown:
 - 80% of these projects **do not** contribute a model or a dataset.